pavitrabrahmbhatt/Data-market-app-flask/README.md

 As a a seller, I want to see a box where I can upload a link to my dataset, so that I can complete the process of placing my dataset in the marketplace.

+## EDIT DATA SET TO BE SOLD

+As a seller, I want to see a box with fields that display the current details of the data set I have up for sale, so I can see what data I want to change.

+As a seller, I want to be able to input details about the dataset and/or upload a new version of (or different) data set, so that I can update the product I am selling.

 ## DATA SETS

 As a user, I want to see the available data sets in list view showing the industry and title of the set.